daccred/wyre/README.md

 # Wyre
-**Wyre** is an open expense payroll infrastructure.
+**Wyre** is an open-source expense payroll infrastructure.
 We help businesses to:

 🚀 Digitalize your payroll process without worrying about geographic limitations.